userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/08.adding-uftable/docs.md

 ### Update the page template files

-Now that we have created a dedicated Twig template file for our table we can go back and modify `/pages/pastries.html.twig`.
+Now that we have a dedicated Twig template file for our table we can go back and modify `/pages/pastries.html.twig`.
 We will replace the basic html table code with our ufTable Twig template file using `include`:

 ```
 <div class="box-body">
     {% include "tables/pastries.html.twig" with {